Hugo Boss AG Earnings Call Transcripts

 -

-Solid Q1 2025 results exceeded expectations, with stable gross margin and disciplined cost control amid macroeconomic headwinds.
+Solid Q1 2025 results exceeded expectations, with stable gross margin and disciplined cost control despite macroeconomic headwinds.
 Sales were flat to slightly down across regions, but digital and wholesale channels showed resilience.
-2025 guidance for sales and EBIT was confirmed.
+EBIT guidance for 2025 remains intact.

 Fiscal Year 2024